-CiES senders are found on the majority of new aircraft manufactured around the world.
+CiES senders are found on many new aircraft manufactured around the world.
 We build hundreds of sensors per month and our quality rating runs above 99% for all Aircraft OEMs

 CiES senders are thoroughly circuit tested, burnt in and retested before delivery - a sender issue is a very rare occurrence.